 - Creative Commons 3.0 is similar, except attribution is required.
 You must credit the photographer to use the image.

-Creative commons images can be used commercially, and can usually be adapted.
+Creative common images can be used commercially, and can usually be adapted.
 You can't take credit for the photo or sell the photo.
 We've checked out the usage guidelines on each of these sites, but be sure to check to ensure those guidelines haven't changed.
 So without further adieu, here are some of the best resources for free stock photos.

-Pexels has a surprising selection of high quality images, considering it's free.
+Pexels has a surprising selection of high-quality images, considering it's free.
 That's because the images are curated from other sources, but by an actual human, not a robot—so you may find some of the photos that were first listed on other websites.
-They have a good selection of images related to business, food, nature and people in particular, as well as images with a vintage feel.
+They have a good selection of images related to business, food, nature, and people in particular, as well as images with a vintage feel.
 Pexels currently offers over 3,000 images, with about ten new photos every day.
 All images are available under the creative commons license, with no attribution required.
 The search tool is easy to use, or you can browse by popular topics or recently added images.
 Go to Pexels.

 Pixabay has an excellent selection of images, with plenty to choose from in most categories.
-Most of the images are excellent, and there's some clip art style graphics too.
+Most of the images are excellent, and there are some clip art style graphics too.
 The search tool is nice, but you can also browse by editor's choice, photographer or even what camera took the shot.
 Users can choose which resolution they'd like before downloading, and attribution usually isn't required.
 Go to Pixabay.

 Stocksnap has thousands of images available, paired with an excellent search system.
 The search results can be arranged by relevance, date added, trending images, or the number of views, downloads or favorites.
 A log-in isn't necessary, but users can create an account to save their favorite images.
 All the images are licensed with Creative Commons Zero, which means attribution isn't required.
 Got to Stocksnap.io.